thiennp/vncompare/README.md

 ## 🎨 Overview

 VNCompare.com is Vietnam's premier paint comparison platform, designed to help consumers and businesses find the best paint products, prices, and suppliers across Vietnam.
-Inspired by Germany's CHECK24, our platform provides transparent, comprehensive comparisons for all types of paint products.
+Our platform provides transparent, comprehensive comparisons for all types of paint products.

 ## 🌟 Key Features